Open Enrollment

 Depending on your position at the University, different disability benefits are available for you.
 Use this University Disability Programs overview to determine your benefit options.
 Note that voluntary short-term and long-term disability require enrollment, and academic disability does not.

-Voluntary short-term disability: During Open Enrollment, you can increase your existing short-term disability coverage by $100 or $200 without evidence of good health, not to exceed the maximum, or cancel your existing coverage.
-Rates are also slightly decreasing for 2025!
+Voluntary short-term disability: During open enrollment, you can increase your existing short-term disability coverage by $100 or $200 without evidence of good health, not to exceed the maximum, or cancel your existing coverage.
 You can view rates and get more information at z.umn.edu/shortdisability.

 If you do not have existing coverage and want to apply, or to add more than $200 in coverage, use this separate Voluntary Disability Enrollment Form rather than the MyU Portal.